 Contributed by Jessie from Pocket Wanderings

-The cliffside white village of Ronda is one of the best places in Spain to visit for stunning views, romantic landscapes and old world charm.
-It definitely deserves a place on any Andalusia itinerary!
+Ronda is one of the best places in Spain to visit for stunning views, romantic landscapes and old world charm.
+As one of the most beautiful white villages in Spain, Ronda definitely deserves a place on any Andalusia itinerary!

 Ronda is perched a thrilling 328 feet above the El Tajo gorge.
 Three bridges connect the two halves of the city.
 The jaw-dropping Puente Nuevo bridge is the most famous.
 You can also tour the 1616 Old Bridge (Puente Viejo) and the Arab bridge (Puente San Miguel).